Lateral Rotation Mattress vs. Alternating Pressure Mattress: Key Differences Explained

 Pressure RedistributionRotation redistributes pressureCyclic pressure adjustment

-Risk ConsiderationsMay worsen hip pressure injuries, increased fall risk in an inclined positionRequires additional LAL feature for moisture control
+Risk ConsiderationsMay worsen hip pressure injuries; increased fall risk in inclined positionRequires additional LAL feature for moisture control

 Choosing the Right Mattress for the Patient